dcreager/dcreager.net/content/git/workflows.markdown

 this is exactly what I would do!

 However, GitHub [strongly discourages][no force-pushes] you from force-pushing, even to a PR feature branch.
-After yet another perfectly good review comment disappeared into the ether, because it was linked to a commit that was rewritten, having worked recently with other code review tools (like [Gerrit][] and [Phabricator][]), I saw the error of my ways.
+Having worked recently with other code review tools (like [Gerrit][] and [Phabricator][]), I eventually saw the error of my ways, but only after yet another perfectly good review comment disappeared into the ether, because it was linked to a commit that had been rewritten.

 [no force-pushes]: https://help.github.com/articles/about-pull-requests/
 [Gerrit]: https://www.gerritcodereview.com/